craigtp/PersonalStudy/Books.md

 =============
      Title                                                                           |
      ------------------------------------------------------------------------------- |
+     How Google Works                                                                |
-     The Nature Of Software Development                                              |
+     The Phoenix Project: A Novel about IT, DevOps and Helping Your Business Win     | The Nature Of Software Development                                              |
      The Goal - A Process of Ongoing Improvement                                     | Lean Software Development, An Agile Toolkit                                     |